Alturos/Pico-8-Presentation/README.md

 - Jump: _use btn() to add a jump_
 - Scrolling: _use camera() to scroll the map_
 - Simple Collisions: _add some simple sprite->map collision detection_

+You can get Pico-8 to start playing with it for yourself [here](https://www.lexaloffle.com/pico-8.php)